kimnle/T1A2-Portfolio/readme.md

 ### Home

-Keeping to the simplicity theme the home page has a picture of me with a yellow sunflower (of course), an introduction and a description of the website centreing it in the middle of the page.
+Keeping to the simplicity theme the home page contains a picture of me with a yellow sunflower (of course), an introduction and a description of the website centreing it in the middle of the page.

 ### About

-The about page has information about my interests, skills, work and study history.
+The about page contains information about my interests, skills, work and study history.

 I wrote a some content about my interests to demonstrate my personality.